-The 10 million-acre territory of the Taku River Tlingit First Nation in northwestern British Columbia is wilderness, big, big all so wonderfully big and complete wilderness.
+The 10 million-acre territory of the Taku River Tlingit First Nation in northwestern British Columbia is a big complete wilderness.
 The prevailing salmon producer of Southeast Alaska, and perhaps home to the highest density of Grizzly Bears in British Columbia, this largest of intact wilderness river systems on the Pacific Coast of North America, the Taku River, dominates this territory as it flows from the interior boreal forests of British Columbia to the coastal temperate forests of Alaska.
 Achieving conservation success across this broad landscape required the implementation of a suite of creative land designations, inventive management arrangements, and supporting economic developments.
 As the Taku’s long serving stewards and its powerful political advocates, the Taku River Tlingit First Nation are and continue to provide the fulcrum for this work.

 Beginning in 1998 Round River understood that the best prospect for achieving conservation success in this vast region lied in increasing the wildlife, fish, and land management capabilities and authority of the Taku River Tlingit First Nation.
 Each component of this long standing project was designed to best equip the Taku River Tlingit to assume management authority to effectively review, challenge, and manage proposed development activities in the Taku River watershed and throughout their traditional territory.